RiansyahTohamba/coding-notes/ferme/alves/alves2010.md

 One of the used metrics is the McCabe metric

-I. Heitlager, T. Kuipers, and J. Visser, “A practical model for measuring maintainability,” International Conference on the Quality of Information and Communications Technology (QUATIC’07), pp. 30–39, 2007

 # 4. Benchmark based thresholds derivation
 ### Figure of Methodology Step